 - How much you received in dependent care benefits

 Each section of a W-2 serves a specific tax-filing purpose.
 The IRS provides extensive instructions that are updated annually for the more complicated entries on the form.

 W-2 vs. W-4

 While the W-2 and W-4 forms serve similar purposes, they’re different forms filed at different times.
 A W-4, or Employee’s Withholding Certificate, is filled out by an employee when they’re hired.
 It tells the employer how much to withhold from their pay for benefits and income taxes.

 A W-2, on the other hand, is filled out by the employer at the end of each tax year.
 To put it simply: you need to file a W-4 when you’re hired in order to receive a W-2 at the end of the year.

 How Do I Get My W-2 Form?

-If you don’t get one, you can contact the IRS directly and it will contact your employer on your behalf.
-To request assistance from the IRS in obtaining your W-2, call 1-800-829-1040.
+If you don’t get one, you can contact the IRS directly, and it will contact your employer on your behalf.
+To request assistance from the IRS in obtaining your W-2, call 800-829-1040.
 Be sure to have the following information handy: